Trusted WordPress tutorials, when you need them most.

 There may be pages on your website where you don’t want to display a navigation menu at all, such as your landing pages.

 A landing page is designed to increase sales or generate leads for a business.
-On these pages, you will want to minimize distractions and provide users with all the information they need to take a specific action.
+On these pages, you’ll want to minimize distractions and provide users with all the information they need to take a specific action.

 You can do that using the Conditional Menus plugin.
-When selecting the conditional menu, this time you need to choose ‘Disable Menu’ from the drop down menu.
+This time, you’ll choose ‘Disable Menu’ from the dropdown when selecting the conditional menu.

 Select Disable Menu From the Drop Down

-Next, you need to click the ‘+ Conditions’ link to choose when to display the menu.
+Next, let’s click the ‘+ Conditions’ link to choose when to display the menu.

-You should click on the ‘Pages’ tab and place checkmarks next to your landing pages.
+You should click on the ‘Pages’ tab and place a checkmark next to the ‘My Landing Page’ item.

 Select the Pages Where the Navigation Menu Should Be Hidden

-Don’t forget to click the ‘Save’ button to store your settings.
+Don’t forget to click the ‘Save’ button to store and apply your settings.

 Doing More With WordPress Navigation Menus

-Navigation menus are a powerful web design tool.
-They allow you to point users to the most important sections of your website.
+Navigation menus are powerful web design tools.
+They allow you to direct users to the most important sections of your website.

-Now that you are showing different navigation menus on different pages and for different users, you may be wondering how you can customize them further.
+Now that you are showing different navigation menus on different pages and for different users, you may wonder how to customize them further.

 We hope this tutorial helped you learn how to add conditional logic to menus in WordPress.
-You may also want to learn how to create automated workflows, or check out our list of the best social proof plugins for WordPress and WooCommerce.
+Next, you may want to learn how to add titles in the WordPress menu without linking to a page or how to display breadcrumb navigation links in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.